Our Local Positions

 - Action/Advocacy: also nonpartisan, but after topical study and position creating, advocate for or against particular policies in the public interest.
 The League of Women Voters, a membership organization, conducts action and advocacy and is a nonprofit 501(c)(4) corporation.
 Our Visions, Beliefs and Intentions guide our activities.

-- the empowerment of the grassroots, both within the League and in communities
+- Empowerment of the grassroots, both within the League and in communities

 The League of Women Voters takes action on an issue or advocates for a cause when there is an existing League position.
 Positions result from a process of study.
 Any given study, whether it be National, State, or Local, is thorough in its pursuit of facts and details.
 Prior to the results of the study being presented to the general membership, study committee members fashion consensus questions that are then addressed by the membership.